vodolaz095/dashboard/README.md

 6. DDOS (distributed denial of service attacks) proof - sensors readings are updated in memory by background process and served by HTTP server from memory.
 No matter how many clients opens dashboard - they receive values from memory, no extra calls to database and other resources are issued.
-7. Database access credentials, tokens, passwords, etc - all can be concealed from visitors.
+7. Database access credentials, tokens, passwords and other sensitive data is concealed from visitors.

 Defining database connections